vondreii/cognitive-load/README.md

 # cognitive-load

 ## About ##

+This was made as part of a uni research project, aimed to adjust the game's difficulty based on the player's cognitive load (how much info the player's brain can store/process in real time).

 A modified version of the street racing game sourced from https://github.com/Microsoft/Imagine_street-racing

 The game is a 3D street racing game where the player must avoid the obstacles on the road.